Perth is accessible by land, sky, rail and sea through a vast network of travel options and the region is easy to navigate.

 Taxi and Rideshare

 Designated taxi ranks are located around Perth City for safe and convenient travel.
 Supervised taxi ranks operate in Northbridge on Friday and Saturday nights.
 Taxis may also be hailed on the street or ordered by telephone anywhere in Perth.
 The main taxi service providers in Perth are Swan Taxis and Black & White Cabs.
 Ridsharing service, Uber also operates in Perth.

 Perth has a comprehensive network of cycle and dual-use paths in Perth City and beyond.
 One of the most popular routes for leisure cyclists and walkers is a circuit around the Swan River at the doorstep of the city, that is clearly signposted.
 Detailed cycle maps can be obtained from most metropolitan bicycle retailers.
 There is also pathway popular for recreation lining much of the coast.
-Hire a bike or see all walk and cycle tracks in Perth.
+Hire a bike or see all some great walking trails and cycle trails around Perth.

 There are a number of tour companies that offer city sightseeing, one day, overnight or extended tours of Perth and its surrounding regions.
 Most companies depart from the Perth CBD and offer courtesy pick up from selected hotels in the city, Fremantle and along the coast.